How to Write Scientific Names of Plant and Animal Species in Journal Manuscripts (Part 1)

 In the next article in this series, we will discuss tips on how to write scientific names of bacterial species in names in journal manuscript.

-You see that the common name of the species you are studying has several variations depending on geographic area.
+You see that the common name of the species you are studying has several variations depending on the geographic area.
 Which do you use and why?
-What other challenges do you face when writing scientific nomenclature?
-Share with us in the comments section below!
+What other challenges do you face when using scientific nomenclature?
+Please share your thoughts with us in the comments section below.